Jaggery Vs Sugar Vs Honey: Which Is Healthier?

 ‘Can you please deposit another gazillion dollars into my bank account please’, the marketer said, knowing that today, once again, he’d made a billion people buy slightly ‘brown-er’ stuff, for slightly more money.

 But I get ahead of myself.
-Let’s begin with some basics.
+Let’s begin with some basics for this discussion on jaggery vs sugar vs honey.
 Quick concepts we’ll need to answer this question:

 When you eat anything, your body breaks the food down into its constituent sugars.
 These sugars get absorbed into the bloodstream and travel to all cells, giving them energy.
 Insulin is the hormone our body produces to regulate these changes in blood sugar.